willroberts/pathofexile/docs/ladders.md

 limits, so we call `sleep()` between each batch of requests to avoid being rate limited.

-It takes around 20 seconds to retrieve a ladder in this way.
+It takes around 20 seconds to retrieve a ladder in this way, depending on the latency of responses from api.pathofexile.com.

 Retrieving A Ladder